claytonbarnette/idmanagement.gov/_university/ficampolicymatrix.md

 ### Annual Updates

 Annually and throughout the year, when documents from this authoring organization are updated, deprecated, or superseded, a schedule of when each affected document is expected to be replaced or updated by the authoring organization will be placed below.
-Please return to this list often to ensure you are acessing the most up-to-date information.
+Please return to this list often to ensure you are accessing the most up-to-date information.

 - No document updates at this time.